Google Workspace · Cloudflare Zero Trust docs

 -

-Under Authorized redirect URIs, in the URIs field, enter the following URL:

-After creating the OAuth client, select the OAuth client that you just created.
-Google will present the OAuth Client ID value and Client secret value.
-The client secret field functions like a password and should not be shared.
-Copy both the OAuth Client ID value and Client secret value.
+- Go to Security > Authentication > SSO with third party IdP.

-On your Google Admin console ↗, go to Security > Access and data control > API controls.
+- In your Google Admin console ↗, go to Apps > Google Workspace > Gmail > Setup.

 Was this helpful?